Kitware/CMake/Help/command/add_test.rst

   If not specified the test will be run with the current working directory set to the build directory corresponding to the current source directory.

+  The working directory may be specified using :manual:`generator expressions <cmake-generator-expressions(7)>`.

 ``COMMAND_EXPAND_LISTS``
   .. versionadded:: 3.16